Bonnie and Clyde (1967, Arthur Penn)

 For all the resourceful use of blood and guns as suggestive symbols, the early dismissal of sex as a part of Bonnie and Clyde’s relationship is a stunner, the filmmakers having elected — with questionable judgement — to replace Barrow’s bisexuality with impotence.
 This choice, bold though it may be in a sense, is disappointing.
 The script can also occasionally feel excessive, particularly in regard to the protracted sitcom of Bonnie and Clyde’s sexless but nearly marital relationship (“Why can’t we ever be alone?”
 Dunaway asks; “I’m hungry,” replies Beatty) and annoyance at the in-laws, not to mention the shift near the end toward portraying the Barrow clan as innocent victims of a corrupt system, but even then it’s compelling — that scene of Texas ranger Frank Hamer confronting a blinded Blanche (Estelle Parsons, brilliantly irritating) is chilling.
 Director Penn handles all this with levity and grave seriousness in proper turns, and the movie is aesthetically striking, coming across as the innovative birth of modern narrative film that it truly is.
 And perhaps there’s something right about the contradiction in being both in awe and skeptical of the Robin Hood claims about the Barrows.
 That matches the film well with its audience, above all else.

 For all its weaknesses taken as a whole, Bonnie and Clyde boasts a number of fabulous sequences, both mundane (the terrors of parallel parking, a photo taken with a captured police officer, a scare involving the shadow of a farmer) and bursting with adrenaline (action-packed escape from the Missouri house).
 A bit with Gene Wilder as an undertaker out for a lay provides welcome levity, without violating the hypnotic sense of voyeurism, for which Penn will eventually punish us by having a character shot in the eye.
 Is it flippant to make all this Entertainment?
 Bonnie wouldn’t think so, the way she catches herself up in a Hollywood Revue picture in the middle of a crime spree.
 Few films are so full of ideas that they feel as dense as novels; there’s so much to study and discuss here, but more than anything there’s the sheer visceral impact of it all.
-I seldom use the word “important,” but this was one of the watershed moments that defined a you-are-with-us-or-against division in Hollywood filmmaking and criticism.
+I seldom use the word “important” in regard to movies, but this was one of the watershed moments that defined a you-are-with-us-or-against division in Hollywood filmmaking and criticism.
 It got Bosley Crowther fired from the New York Times, set Pauline Kael’s career for life, and quietly changed the course of the American film industry.
-It isn’t the best film of the ’60s, but it’s the one that matters most, the one that still ripples through the things we watch today.
+It isn’t the best American film of the ’60s, but it may be the one that matters most, the one that still ripples through the things we watch today.

 [Expansion of a review originally posted in 2006.]